PeterConstable/PythonTutorial/12_List_Comprehensions.md

 [2, 9, 16, 23, 37]
 ```

 In these examples, we have used `range()` as the starting source for the sequence values.
-But we could use anything that can provide sequential values (technically, an _iterator_).
+But we could use anything that can provide sequential values (an _iterator_).
 For example, we could use a string:

 ```foo
 >>> ['f' + c for c in "aeiou"]